-- 162. A provider's supporting documentation is part of the access and participation plan submission.
-The information provided will be assessed and form part of the Director for Fair Access and Participation's decisions related to approval of the access and participation plan and the OfS's assessment of risk of a future breach of condition A1. - 163.
-The OfS will publish fee information (table 3), targets (tables 2a, b, and c) and investment information (tables 4a and 4b) as part of a provider's access and participation plan, if the plan is approved.
-Providers do not need to include this information in the written text of their access and participation plan.

-- 164. It is a provider's responsibility to ensure it has correctly recorded the information provided in the supporting documentation. - 165.
+- 156. A provider's supporting documentation is part of the access and participation plan submission.
+The information provided will be assessed and form part of the Director for Fair Access and Participation's decisions related to approval of the access and participation plan and the OfS's assessment of risk of a future breach of condition A1. - 157.
+The OfS will publish targets (TIP tables 2a, b, and c) and investment information (TIP tables 4a and 4b) as part of a provider's access and participation plan, if the plan is approved.
+A fee information summary table will also be included in a provider's plan.
+Providers do not need to include this information in the written text of their access and participation plan. - 158.
+It is a provider's responsibility to ensure it has correctly recorded the information provided in the supporting documentation. - 159.
 The targets and investment plan will cover the duration of a plan whereas the fee information will be revised on an annual basis.
-Providers will be notified when and how to update this information in due course. - 166.
-For detailed advice on completing the targets and investment plan refer to Annex B. - 167.
+Providers will be notified when and how to update this information in due course. - 160.
+For detailed advice on completing the targets and investment plan refer to Annex B. - 161.
 For detailed advice on completing the fee information refer to Annex C.